 The Division of Co-operative Education is responsible for helping students with their work terms.
 Students start the process of finding employment in the academic semester prior to their scheduled work terms.
 These four-month work terms are paid and include a work report component.

 Bachelor of commerce (co-operative) students can participate in overseas study opportunities during Academic Terms 5, 6 or 7.
 However, studying abroad during Academic Term 7 will delay convocation until the following fall.
-Consult Lisa Badcock, International Program Officer (Study Abroad), if you are interested in studying overseas.
+Consult Lawrence Bauer, Associate dean (undergraduate programs), if you are interested in studying overseas.